-We use our clinical findings about your health and wellbeing, stored using Microsoft Excel and Microsoft OneDrive, for making a full traditional diagnosis, and formulating treatment strategy and treatment planning.
+We use our clinical findings about your health and wellbeing, stored using Microsoft Excel, for making a full traditional diagnosis, and formulating treatment strategy and treatment planning.
 We keep a record of and refer to that record of any treatment given and details of progress of your case, including reviews of treatment planning to enable us to: review the full traditional diagnosis, treatment strategy and planning; and to secure evidence in the event of criminal proceedings, civil litigation, an insurance claim or complaint.

 In the event of an adverse incident occurring to any of our patients we report the matter to the British Acupuncture Council and the our insurance company to enable the insurance company to deal with any potential claims and to help the British Acupuncture Council to develop its safe practice guidelines, as well as providing research data and information for the BAcC’s insurers and other interested parties.
 This is done using a combination of phone and email.
 Please note we are unable to send or receive encrypted emails so you should be aware that any emails we send or receive may not be protected in transit.

 Where relevant we maintain records of your consent to treatment, or the consent of your next-of-kin in order to be able to prove that the patient (and/or parent/guardian/next of kin) has given informed consent to treatment to secure evidence in the event of a civil claim, criminal prosecution, insurance claim or complaint.
 This is stored via our online scheduler, Acuity Scheduling, and/or using paper forms that are securely stored in a locked cabinet.